CLOSED FOR THE SEASON • Information may be outdated. Add this

 • Student entries must be works shot, directed, and produced by the student.
 Adult supervision must be limited to an advisory capacity.

-**Competition films must NOT have received a contract from or been released by a major or independent distribution or broadcast company.
 You may clarify questions of eligibility prior to submission of entry by e-mailing us at firstname.lastname@example.org.

 • Synopsis of film (50 words or less-Very Important!)